LancerComet/Aniber/Readme.md

 3. Run `npm run selenium-setup` to install selenium.

 ### Something you may know ...
-1. You must have Java 7 or later version runtime installed, and make sure command "java" is available.
+- You must have Java 7 or later version runtime installed, and make sure command "java" is available.
 (Configured in PATH)
-2. By default, Aniber will call **Firefox** up to run testing cases.
-You can change default setting "firefox" to "**chrome**" or "**intenet explorer**", but it will ask you to install `driver` to calling other explorer.
+- By default, Aniber will call **Phantomjs** up to run testing cases, but it allows you to use **Internet Explorer**, **Firefox** and **Chrome**.
+See the NPM Scripts command below.
-You can check detail [here](http://nightwatchjs.org/guide#selenium-settings) for a while, a setup-introduction is on the way.

 ### Write testing cases.
 1. Make a new **.js** file and save it to folder **./tests**.
 You can name this file what you want.